-Passionate professional software developer with strong communication skills and the ability to learn quickly.
+Passionate and experienced professional software developer with strong communication skills and the ability to learn quickly.
 Able to communicate requirements with both technical and non-technical stakeholders.
 Committed to high-quality, reusable code and user experiences that will stand the test of time.

 Senior Software Developer